facebook

 Interested in our programs for your high school students?
 Please reach out to stem-education@ltu.edu to learn more about our programs and schedule a visit!

-Every summer, the College of Arts + Sciences partners with the Marburger STEM Center to offer fun summer camps focused on cutting-edge topics in the natural sciences, math and computer science, and humanities, social science, and communication.
-Visit the Marburger STEM Center’s Summer Camps page to learn more and register today!
+Every summer, the College of Arts + Sciences partners with the Marburger STEM Center to offer fun summer programs focused on cutting-edge topics in the natural sciences, math and computer science, and humanities, social science, and communication.
+Visit the Marburger STEM Center’s Summer Programs page to learn more and register today!

 STEM Research at LTU